cbrennanpoole/Qualitative-Self/README.md

     - Support :
         1. Upper - management goals,
         2. Regional management expectations :
-            - Offer the terminal perspective at quarterly meetings
+            - Provide terminal perspective at management meetings.
-            - Develop staff to fall-in-line helping to further achieve the goal of
+            - Encourage a unified mindset; helping to further achieve the goal of
                 1. Always on A / B testing,
                 2. Real - time human resources establishing a body of
-                    - Continuous integration / improvement.
+                    - Continuous integration and continuous improvement.
-6. Craft operations strategy aligning organizational vision with operations team and associates daily game plan.
+6. Craft operations strategy aligning organizational vision with Atlanta Dock Ops daily game plan.
-    - 1st day introduction issued a challenge to perform as one unit and single team.
+    - 1st day introduction issued a challenge to perform as one unit and team.
         1. Issue command to excellence, and
-        2. Mission to take pride in the job.
+        2. Demand pride be taken in the job.
-        3. Promising to return to an open door management policy.
+        3. Assurance to return to an open door management policy.
-            - Address all inquires
+            - Address all inquires,
-            - Committment to resolve pre-existing & future (if warranted) concerns.
+            - Commit to resolve pre-existing & future concerns.
 7. Explore underlying issues affecting workforce thru :
     - Active listening  :
         1. Individual,
         2. Group information gathering sessions;
-8. Analyze and identify anomalies and outliers :
+8. Analyze and identify outliers :
-            - Continuous observation and perspective taking until identification of root cause(s) could be established;
+            - Continuous observation until identification of root cause(s) could be established;
-            - Addressing all associate :
+            - Address all associate :
                 1. Feedback
                 2. Questions of doubt &
                 3. Resistance to change.
-                4. Serve as liaison / conduet as the voice of the dock to : `senior management`; `advocating for legitimate equipment needs and fundamental employee benefits (F/T & P/T issues);
-9. Author and co-collaborator of :
-    - 20% Dock operations productivity enhancement (KPI),
-        1. No less than 40% gain in delivery before exception metric;
-10. Slash :
-    - Over - the - road (OTR) expenditures,
-    - Permanent cancellation of 4 due-service regional runs by implementing multi-stop, strategic load plan.
-        1. Shave no less than 6 city of Atlanta delivery & pickup (PUD) routes, and
-11. Establish :
+9. Slash long standing incentives & rewards program; replacing with a scale-ready, peer reviewed model; the iSaia program using a team-oriented approach driven by analytics driven by understandable measurables (KPI) :
+    - 177% increase to Earnings per Share
+        - EPS at $1.94 equating to a
+            1. 7% gain in revenues + 1.1 (billion) to shareholders’ equity.
+10. Spearhead company’s inaugural [dock-to-driver campaign](https://www.youtube.com/watch?v=-mG5veBWS00&t=4s "YouTube video from Atlanta Dock") to establish an 8 + year competitive advantage.
+11. Institute total process overhaul with the [Quality MattersTM campaign](https://www.youtube.com/watch?v=nPTt37YGdH4&list=PL7R4Ra-1Mrclih8qRlT9Z0ExjtdX_8vnm&index=2&t=3s "Atlanta dock is the flagship terminal and is an iterative environment as all programs roll-out thru that facility).
+12. Integrate a continuous improvement model using best-in-class best business practices featuring :
-    - 2% Standard of Service improvement.
+    - Concept of pinwheeling and
-        1. Total Customer Satisfaction delivering of 99.2% on-time and
-12. Reduce damages :
-    - 40% across-the-board.
+    - Multi-stop strategic framework.
+    - Focus on quality,
+    - Adherence to safety SOP,
+    - Accountability thru documentation.
+13. Support IT, Sales, and the Weight & Research team with the [freight dimensioner technology national rollout](https://www.youtube.com/watch?v=l3d6sJZ-mQ0 "most effective program serving as calalyst to overhaul and driver of quality helping reduce operating ratio").
+14. Deliver Top 10 Fortune LTL ranking resulting from implementation and continued success from aforementioned programs.

 ---